 We would challenge that perception.
 In real estate, for example, for many years incremental investments have been geared towards resilience in the face of increasing likelihood of flood events; likewise, capital investments by extractive industries have factored in water availability over a multi-decadal timescale.
 However, such investments have not generally been thought of as “climate adaptation” and have been undertaken on an incremental rather than transformative scale.

-As a result, investment flows into climate resilience have been neither large nor fast enough and, in the face of physical climate risk arising much more rapidly than expected, assets remain highly exposed with the adaptation finance gap remaining wide open.
+As a result, we believe investment flows into climate resilience have been neither large nor fast enough and, in the face of physical climate risk arising much more rapidly than expected, assets remain highly exposed with the adaptation finance gap remaining wide open.

-At Impax, we are seeing an emerging suite of investment opportunities with the potential to both make individual companies and society more broadly resilient to the effects of climate change.
+At Impax, we are seeing an emerging suite of investment opportunities with the potential to make both individual companies and society more broadly resilient to the effects of climate change.

 Climate adaptation opportunities are garnering growing attention from policymakers.
 The European Commission identified climate adaptation along with climate mitigation as the two priorities for its sustainable finance taxonomy.4 The Taxonomy identifies which economic activities contribute to climate adaptation (and mitigation), with the goal of encouraging financial flows towards the low-carbon transition.